OpenZeppelin/openzeppelin-sdk/packages/docs/docs/docs/erc20_onboarding.md

 truffle(local)> erc20Migrator.migrateAll(owner, { from: owner })
 ```

-We can now check your balance of the legacy token:
+We can now check your balance in the legacy token:
 ```console
 truffle(local)> legacyToken.balanceOf(owner)
 BigNumber { s: 1, e: 0, c: [ 0 ] }